WaterMApp/AndroidApp/README.md

  ## Middleware

-This component read data from the LoRa receiver and send it to the server.
-It consists in a **Python script** that read the data from the Com4 serial port.
+This component read data from the LoRa receiver and store into the server.
+It consists in a **Python script** that read the data from the Com4 serial port and to upload this data on Sqlite database.

 ## Backend
 For the backend we used  both **Node.js** and **Sqlite**.
 Sqlite takes care about the informations storage of the fountain positions, the fountains stats and the comments.